-In a new update for the popular music streaming service Spotify, j-pop and j-rock fans were delighted to find tons of new material is finally available for streaming!
-All of these artists are from Sony Music Japan, which is in the past has been extremely strict with how their media was consumed.
-With the past couple years they slowly opened up some of their YouTube channels, and a select few releases were available for streaming worldwide.
+In a new update for the popular music streaming service Spotify, j-pop and j-rock fans were delighted to find tons of new material finally available for streaming!
+All of these artists are from Sony Music Japan, which in the past has been extremely strict with how their media was consumed.
+Over the past couple of years they slowly opened up some of their YouTube channels, and a select few releases were available for streaming worldwide.

 Many artists received a much needed update to what was previously available for streaming, while others previously had 0 singles or albums that could be streamed outside of Japan.
 Some of these artists who received these updates are: